 Send a notification in the Subject: line of an e-mail message.
 By default, the Subject: line in the subscription definition includes the following variables that are replaced by report-specific information when the subscription is processed:

 You can combine these variables with static text or modify the text in the Subject: line for each subscription.

 If your browser supports HTML 4.0 and MHTML, and you choose the Web archive rendering format, the report is embedded as part of the message.
 All other rendering formats (CSV, PDF, and so on) deliver reports as attachments.
-You can disable this functionality in the RSReportServer configuration file.
+For native mode report servers you can disable this functionality in the RSReportServer.config configuration file.

 You set delivery options that determine how a report is delivered when you create the subscription.
-For example, if you select Include Link in the subscription, the e-mail message will include a hyperlink to the report.
-For more information, see How to: Subscribe to a Report (Report Manager).
+For example, if you select Include Link in the subscription, the e-mail message includes a hyperlink to the report.

-When you subscribe to a report, the e-mail delivery settings you work with vary depending on whether your role includes the "Manage individual subscriptions" task or the "Manage all subscriptions" task.
+In a Native mode report server environment, the e-mail delivery settings you work with vary depending on whether your role includes the "Manage individual subscriptions" task or the "Manage all subscriptions" task.